 about

-I'm Jenna Lyles and I write fiction, nonfiction, and poetry.
+I'm Jenna Lyles and I write fiction, mostly.

 After taking a longer break than intended (whoops) I'm getting back into my writing groove.